Atmospheric and Environmental Research Lab

 Group Lead

-Jun Wang enjoys working with students and young scientists.
-In his view, One of the most joyful things for a faculty, is to see the students' progresses, achievements, and successes.
-His students have won various awards from different organizations at local, state, and national levels, and have gained valuable working experiences in national labs.
-They also traveled many places to present their exciting research results.
-In 2009, he received “Academic Star” award from University of Nebraska - Lincoln for “taking the art of mentoring to new height”
+Prof. Wang finds great joy in mentoring students and young scientists.
+He believes that one of the most rewarding aspects of academia is witnessing students’ growth and success.
+His students have received numerous awards at local, state, and national levels, gained valuable experience in national laboratories, and presented their research across the country.
+In 2009, he received “Academic Star” award from University of Nebraska - Lincoln for “taking the art of mentoring to new height”.